drewhosford/unit-test-instructions/README.md

 | Tester Name | Test Date | Signature |
 | John Smith | 2025-05-23 | (an ink or e-signature) |

+Notice that in the expected result column each expected result has a label indicating which requirement it verifies (e.g. [REQ-001], [REQ-002], etc.)

-This type of documentation serve as **legal evidence** that your software works at intended.
+> ⚠️ This type of documentation serve as **legal evidence** that your software works at intended.
 Of course, you need to show documentation that all functionality works.
+>
+> ⚠️ The auditor will likely ask you to **demonstrate these tests in person**, and will want to see exactly how they trace to the documented requirements.
+>
-If you release software without this documentation in place, you're not just risking patient safety — you're risking **regulatory violation, warning letters**, and even **executive imprisonment**.
+> ⚠️ If you release software without this documentation in place, you're not just risking patient safety — you're risking **regulatory violation, warning letters**, and even **executive imprisonment**.
+>

-> ⚠️ The signatures in your verification protocol must be **dated before** the release of the software.
-And yes, the FDA auditor will likely ask you to **demonstrate these tests in person**, and will want to see exactly how they trace to the documented requirements.
-Notice that in the expected result column each expected result has a label indicating which requirement it verifies (e.g. [REQ-001], [REQ-002], etc.)
+> ⚠️ Each of these documents need to be signed (either ink, or electronically, using a valid electronic signature).
+Note: The signatures in your verification protocol must be **dated before** the release of the software.

 ## The Traditional Approach: Manual Testing